LenTheDev/LenTheDev/README.md

 ![Banner](./img/2.png)
 ___
 ## Lennart Lewis
-As a Computer technology Student, I am currently studying Information & Web Systems Development.
+As a Computer Technology Student, I am currently studying Information & Web Systems Development.
 My interests are in DevOps and the development aspect of creating systems.
 ### Skills and Experience

 * 💻 HTML | CSS | Javascript | Bootstrap |